dolittle/Studio/Source/DevTool/README.md

 * Fix bug for GraphQL and Swagger not working for portal
 * DevCentral Logs -> home
 * Figure out why streaming logs doesn't work
+* Formalize how the navigation is working - not copy/pasted as it is not between microservices and applications